-- 7.2 The Fund's governance arrangements changed during 2009 with the Pensions Committee established as its primary decision making body.
-The Committee's work-plan provided opportunity for the Fund to consider its approach to Socially Responsible Investment within its new governance arrangements and to update its policy if deemed necessary.
-As a result of this the Committee decided that a separate working group, the Environmental Social and Corporate Governance Working Group, should be set up to specifically consider the Fund's current approach to environmental, social and corporate governance matters within its investment decision making process. - 7.3 The Group was established in October 2010 to research these issues, consider any options for change and report any proposals back to the Pensions Committee for consideration.
-The Group met regularly during the remainder of 2010 and early 2011 and reported back to the Pensions Committee in September 2011 with its initial conclusions and recommendations.
+- 7.2 Within the Fund's current governance arrangements, the Pensions Committee has also considered the Fund's approach to Socially Responsible Investment within its work plan.
+As a result of this the Committee decided that a separate working group, the Environmental Social and Corporate Governance (ESG) Working Group, should be set up to specifically consider the Fund's approach to environmental, social and corporate governance matters within its investment decision making process. - 7.3 The Group was established to research these issues, consider any options for change and report any proposals back to the Pensions Committee for consideration.
+The Group met regularly over a period of around 12 months or so and reported back to the Pensions Committee in September 2011 with its initial conclusions and recommendations.
 The following are extracts from these:- - the Group were generally impressed by the comprehensive approach taken with regard to ESG issues by the Fund's investment managers and the level of resource and detail devoted to this area. - the Group were generally content with the ESG policies and procedures of the Fund's investment managers and the way that these are implemented in practice. - the Group recommended that the Fund should continue membership of the Local Authority Pension Fund Forum as the Group considered it to be of particular value and benefit in achieving a collective level of ESG monitoring and engagement that the Fund could not achieve in isolation. - that despite not being a direct signatory to UNPRI or the UK Stewardship Code, the Group were however comfortable that the majority of the Fund's managers are themselves either directly code signatories or operating to code standards and thus the Fund's investments are predominantly managed in accordance with Code principles. - 7.4 The Pensions Committee welcomed the conclusions and approved the Group's initial recommendations in full for adoption by the Fund in the consideration of Environmental, Social and Corporate Governance within its investment process.
 Within their approval, the Committee recognised that Group members had gained much knowledge and understanding from its initial work and acknowledged the importance of the ESG Working Group, the quality and amount of work undertaken and the contribution of individual members.
-The Committee further agreed that the ESG Working Group should continue its work in the consideration of ESG matters within the Fund's investment process and within the context of the Funds wider governance processes.
-It should, continue to meet and provide work plan updates to future meetings of the Pensions Committee as appropriate.
-This view has since been specifically endorsed by the new Pensions Committee that has been in place since May 2012 following the most recent local elections.
-The new Committee confirmed that they were content that the Group be "reconvened" and take forward the future potential work areas it had identified and it was anticipated that the ESG Working Group would therefore reconvene and report further during 2014.
-However, mindful of the change in LGPS governance required following the 2013 Public Sector Pensions Act, and the establishment of a Pension Board for the Fund, this will now be considered further during 2015 as the Pension Board becomes embedded in the Fund's amended governance arrangements.
-Any subsequent policy decisions made by the Pensions Committee will be incorporated in future versions of this Statement of Investment Principles.
+The Committee further agreed that the ESG Working Group should continue its work in the consideration of ESG matters within the Fund's investment process and within the context of the Funds wider governance processes, continue to meet and provide work plan updates to future meetings of the Pensions Committee as appropriate.
+This view was also endorsed by the current Pensions Committee that has been in place since May 2012 with the Committee confirming that they were content that the Group be "reconvened" when possible and take forward the future potential work areas it had originally identified. - 7.5 The ESG Working Group had however been set up as a sub-group of the Pension Fund Management Group (PFMG) as the body that provided wider stakeholder representation, overview and scrutiny of the Pension Fund at that time.
+However, following the change in LGPS governance required by the 2013 Public Sector Pensions Act, the PFMG has now been superseded by the establishment of a Local Pension Board for the Fund.
+The possibility of reconvening an ESG Working Group for the Fund will therefore be considered further during 2016/17 as the Pension Board becomes further embedded in the Fund's amended governance arrangements.
+Any subsequent ESG policy decisions made by the Pensions Committee will be incorporated in future versions of this Statement of Investment Principles.